 Another auto-related crime we see happening with young people in Collin County involves rental cars.
 Someone rents a car and keeps it longer than the contract.
 That is unauthorized use of a motor vehicle (UUMV), which is a form of auto theft.
 In a more difficult case, someone agrees to rent a car for a friend who doesn't have a credit card.
 The friend pays them cash and then never returns the car, sticking them with the bill.
 Now the young person is both a “victim” and an “offender.”
 Because of the value of the theft from a car rental business, it will be a felony crime.

 Contact a Juvenile Car Theft Lawyer Immediately For Help

 I fight vigorously for my young clients every step of the way.
 When you come to my office, I will explain your options and how we can approach the case.
-When you leave, you will have a clear picture and hope for your child’s case.
-Call The Maddox Law Firm at 972-373-3635 or contact me online.
+When you leave, you will have a clear picture and hope for your child's case.
+Call Maddox Law at 972-546-2496 or contact me online.